-If you do happen to be in the Scarborough area, I would definitely recommend this coffee shop to get out of the cold and warm up with a hot drink… It’s so nice and so much more than just a coffee shop.
+If you do happen to be in the Scarborough area, I would definitely recommend Yay coffee to get out of the cold and warm up with a hot drink… It’s so nice and so much more than just a coffee shop.
 If you do end up trying it upon my recommendation, please let me know!
 I would love to hear what you think about it.

 For more information about Yay Coffee then click here.